 Tuesday, 12 October 2010

-Last things & puffballs
+Last things & Puffballs

 Which is to say: death.
+They have death in common.

-1 comments:
+1 comment:

 1. Ah the last time I enjoyed the ball of the puff was on the Isle of Mull (please I beseech you no references to songs by Wings) stuffed with seasoned and smoked autumn Cod, oh happy days indeed.
 Oh and do not despair to much HH I'm sure that the maybe poisoned fungi of the other day would have done you in by now!